pyl494/aipoc/readme.md

 https://developer.atlassian.com/cloud/jira/platform/getting-started/
 - Run _connect.bat.
 This connects the node server to the internet.
 - From the _connect.bat window, take the "https://<random>.ngrok.io" address
-- In Atlassian cloud "Upload App", enter: "https://<random>.ngrok.io/static/atlassian-connect.json"
+- In Atlassian Cloud Jira "Upload App", enter: "https://<random>.ngrok.io/jira"

 Changes to atlassian-connect.json will require a uninstall / re-uploading of the addon on Atlassian Cloud.